mcaceresb/dotvim/README.md

 ## Color

-I keep some nice color schemes in `$DOTVIM/colors` but they are not anything from another world.
-I am currently favoring [vim-colors-pencil](http://github.com/reedes/vim-colors-pencil) with some minor tweaks (see `$DOTVIM/colors/pencil.vim`).
+I keep some nice color schemes in `./colors` but they are not anything from another world.
+I am currently favoring [vim-colors-pencil](http://github.com/reedes/vim-colors-pencil) with some minor tweaks (see `./colors/pencil.vim`).

 ## Extras

-I keep some nice monospaced fonts in this repo, but I would much recommend cloning this repository of [powerline-patched fonts](https://github.com/powerline/fonts/) (which provides some nice symbols to use with [airline](http://github.com/vim-airline/vim-airline) and [powerline](https://github.com/powerline/powerline)).
+I much recommend cloning [powerline's patched fonts](https://github.com/powerline/fonts/) (which provide some nice symbols to use with [airline](http://github.com/vim-airline/vim-airline) and [powerline](https://github.com/powerline/powerline)).

 ```bash
 mkdir $HOME/lib